Taking the Guilt Out Of Cervical Cancer

 In Part One of this article, I talked about HPV and cervical cancer.
-I emphasized how common HPV is, and how easy it is to catch.
+I emphasized how common HPV is, how easy it is to catch, and how it's not always spread sexually.
 But what if, after learning all the facts, you still feel guilt or shame over contracting this virus?
 Certainly adding these emotions to your difficulties dealing with dysplasia or cancer is NOT helpful, so let's talk about these feelings, woman-to-woman.

 First of all, let's face the facts.
 If you had caught a virus playing checkers, not knowing that checkers harbored HCV (Human Checker-borne Virus), which turned out to be a causal factor in toenail cancer, you wouldn't be feeling bad about yourself.
 Sure, you might regret having played checkers at that party, but you wouldn't feel that you had done anything to be ashamed of.
 Somehow, though, we give a different moral weight to conditions we contract during sexual activity.
 We fear that others will change their view of us.
 We imagine our mothers sighing, "...and she always seemed like such a good girl".
 As if now the truth is out: we really aren't good at all.

 I suggest that we all take this opportunity to take a look at our attitudes towards sex and our bodies.
 (All you women who have no problems in this area go ahead click on something else.)
 We can start now to heal negative thoughts and beliefs about ourselves.